ChatGraph: Interpretable Text Classification by Converting ChatGPT Knowledge to Graphs

 Our proposed text graph $\mathcal{G}$ can be easily extended by integrating various external knowledge to improve classification performance.
 In this section, we demonstrate how TF-IDF weight can be used as an example of external knowledge to enhance the pooling matrix.

-Specifically, we replace the original weight in the pooling matrix with TF-IDF weight.
+Specifically, we replace the original weight in the pooling matrix with TF-IDF weight~\cite{ramos2003using}.
 The assumption of TF-IDF is that, if a word frequently appears in a segment, then it should be considered more critical to this segment.
 On the other hand, if the same word appears in many different text segments, then the word should be less important to that segment.
 Formally, the TF-IDF score for a word $w$ in a text segment $W$ is calculated as:

-where $\text{tf}(w,W)$ is the number of times for the word $w$ appears in a text segment $W$. which is calculated as:
+where $\text{tf}(w,W)$ is the number of times for the word $w$ appears in a text segment $W$, which is calculated as:

-where $\text{count}(w,d)$ is the number of times for the word $w$ appears in text segment $W$, and $|W|$ is the total number of words in the document $W$. and $\text{idf}(w)$ is the inverse document frequency of the word $w$ in the corpus, defined as:
+The term $\text{count}(w,d)$ is the number of times for the word $w$ appears in text segment $W$, and $|W|$ is the total number of words in the document $W$. $\text{idf}(w)$ is the inverse document frequency of the word $w$ in the corpus, which is defined as:

 where $|\mathcal{W}|$ is the total number of text segments in the corpus, and $df(w)$ is the number of text segments in the corpus that contain the word $w$.
 The illustration of our proposed framework is demonstrated in Figure~\ref{framework}.